 A senior police officer and three other officers from his team were also fired in Limburg, due to “potentially unprofessional behavior,” in April, while last week a member of Amsterdam’s police, as media reported, was both suspended and arrested under suspicion of corruption.

 The report also said that police officers in Amsterdam were suspended for professional misconduct in seven cases in the last two months.

-The country’s Police Union (NPB) has been warning lately that police should be more resilient to criminal influences.
+The country’s Police Union (NPB) has recently warned that police should be more resilient against criminal influences.

 “Our officers are being approached by stealth by criminals and it happens at every level.
 Officers need to be trained to deal with it in a good and responsible manner,” said Jan Struijs, the NPB’s Chairman.

-Corruption and criminal activities are not the only problem the Dutch police is lately facing.
+Corruption and criminal activities are not the only problem the Dutch police have faced lately.
 Discrimination and bullying, according to media, are also present.

-Carel Boers, hired to advise the Dutch police on its diversity policy, has left the post last week saying he feels the police leadership “is taking too little action against the harassment of gays, Muslims and women in the police.”
+Carel Boers, hired to advise the Dutch police on its diversity policy, left the post last week, saying he feels the police leadership “is taking too little action against the harassment of gays, Muslims and women in the police.”